 Select Cross Section Polylines

-This section is used to interactively select polylines from the Map View for assigning as cross sections.
-Click on the [Pick] button and the dialog box will temporarily disappear.
-A prompt will be displayed at the status line, informing the user what to do next.
-Within the Map View, click on polylines to select them.
+This section is used to interactively select polylines from the Map View for assigning as HEC-RAS cross sections.
+Click the [Pick] button and the dialog box will temporarily disappear.
+A prompt will be displayed on the status line, informing the user what to do next.
+Within the Map View, click on the polylines to assign as cross sections.

-When done selecting polylines, right-click and choose Done from the displayed context menu or press the [Enter] key.
+When done selecting the polylines, right-click and choose Done from the displayed context menu or press the Enter key.
 The Assign Multiple Cross Sections dialog box will redisplay showing the number of polylines selected.

-See this section on defining river reaches.In addition, cross sections cannot already exist for the river reach.
+Note that cross sections cannot already exist for the corresponding river reach.
 If cross sections already exist, then instead use the Assign Cross Sections command as described here.

 Cross Section River Stationing